Klaas de Vries (Labour Party)

-De Vries became a Member of the House of Representatives after Bram Stemerdink was appointed as State Secretary for Defence in the Cabinet Den Uyl after the election of 1972, taking office on taking office on 28 May 1973 serving as a frontbencher and spokesperson for Defence and chairing the parliamentary inquiry commission on construction grants.
-In August 1988 De Vries was nominated as Executive-Director of the Association of Municipalities, he resigned as a Member of the House of Representatives the same day he was installed as Executive-Director on 1 September 1988.
-In December 1995 De Vries was nominated as Chairman of the Social and Economic Council, he resigned as Executive-Director the same day he was installed as Chairman, taking office on 1 January 1996.
-After the election of 1998 De Vries was appointed as Minister of Social Affairs and Employment in the Cabinet Kok II, taking office on 3 August 1998.
+De Vries became a member of the House of Representatives after Bram Stemerdink was appointed as State Secretary for Defence in the Den Uyl cabinet after the 1972 general election, taking office on taking office on 28 May 1973 serving as a frontbencher and spokesperson for defence and chairing the parliamentary inquiry commission on construction grants.
+In August 1988 De Vries was nominated as Executive-Director of the Association of Municipalities, he resigned as a member of the House of Representatives the same day he was installed as Executive-Director on 1 September 1988.
+In December 1995 De Vries was nominated as chairman of the Social and Economic Council, he resigned as Executive-Director the same day he was installed as Chairman, taking office on 1 January 1996.
+After the 1998 general election De Vries was appointed as Minister of Social Affairs and Employment in the Kok II cabinet, taking office on 3 August 1998.
 De Vries served as acting Minister of Agriculture, Nature and Fisheries from 7 June 1999 until 9 June 1999 following the resignation of Haijo Apotheker.
 De Vries was appointed as Minister of the Interior and Kingdom Relations following the resignation of Bram Peper, taking office on 24 March 2000.
-After the election of 2002 De Vries returned as a Member of the House of Representatives, taking office on 23 May 2002.
-The Cabinet Kok II was replaced by the Cabinet Balkenende I following the cabinet formation of 2002 on 22 July 2002 serving as a frontbencher and spokesperson for Integration.
-After the Leader of the Labour Party and Parliamentary leader of the Labour Party in the House of Representatives Ad Melkert announced that he was stepping down as Leader and Parliamentary leader in the House of Representatives following the defeat in the election, De Vries announced his candidacy to succeed him.
+After the 2002 general election De Vries returned to the House of Representatives, taking office on 23 May 2002.
+The Kok II cabinet was replaced by the Balkenende I cabinet following the cabinet formation of 2002 on 22 July 2002 serving as a frontbencher and spokesperson for integration.
+After the Leader of the Labour Party and parliamentary leader in the House of Representatives Ad Melkert announced that he was stepping down following the defeat in the election, De Vries announced his candidacy to succeed him.
 De Vries lost the leadership election to former State Secretary for Finance Wouter Bos on 12 November 2002.
-In July 2006 De Vries announced that he wouldn't stand for the election of 2006 and continued to serve until the end of the parliamentary term on 30 November 2006.
+In July 2006 De Vries announced that he would not stand for the 2006 general election and continued to serve until the end of the parliamentary term on 30 November 2006.